Trinidad and Tobago cuisine: Condiments

 Trinidadians accompany their meals with various condiments; these can include pepper sauces, chutneys and pickles and are often homemade.

 Pepper sauces are made by using Scotch bonnet or other hot peppers, either minced or chopped and other spices.
 It can sometimes include lime or lemon as well as other vegetables, and come in many variations and flavours.
-The murtanie ("mother-in-law") is another popular condiment which is a coarsely chopped spicy medley of Scotch bonnet peppers, carrots, karaili (bittermelon) and other spices.
+The murtanie ("mother-in-law") is another popular condiment that is a coarsely chopped spicy medley of Scotch bonnet peppers, carrots, karaili (bittermelon), and other spices.

 Chutneys are frequently used as well and often include chaltar (Dillenia indica), mango, tamarind, cucumber, pommecythère, bandhaniya, dhaniya, tomato, and coconut.
 They are most commonly eaten with doubles, aloo pie, saheena, baiganee, kachori, and pholourie.
 There are a variety of commonly eaten pickles known locally as achar.
 Kuchela is a grated spicy version, usually made from mango but sometimes made from pommecythère.
 Other version of achars are made from mango, pommecythère, tamarind, amla, lemon, lime, and chulta.

 Green seasoning is a very common cold sauce based on culantro or chadon beni, pureed with green onions, garlic, pimento, vinegar, and other herbs; it may be used as a table condiment or marinade.